Adrasteon/JustNewsAgentic/docs/JustNews_Proposal_V3.md

 4.  **Synthesis & Review:**
     *   The **Chief Editor**, monitoring the bus, sees enough high-quality, low-bias articles have been collected.
 It calls the **Synthesizer Agent**: `"@Synthesizer, cluster these articles and produce a neutral summary."`
     *   The **Synthesizer** performs its internal clustering, neutralization, and aggregation, then presents the draft summary to the **Chief Editor**.

     *   The **Chief Editor** then invokes the **Critic Agent**: `"@Critic, review this summary for factual consistency against the source articles."` The Critic has access to the Memory agent to retrieve the original sources.
+The Critic agent uses an LLM for critique and logs all feedback for continual learning and retraining.

 5.  **Learning & Archiving:**
     *   The **Critic's** feedback is used by the **Chief Editor** to decide whether to request a revision from the **Synthesizer** or approve the story.
     *   This feedback loop (summary + critique) is automatically logged by the **Memory Agent** as a new training example.
+The Memory agent now supports semantic retrieval with embeddings, vector search, and logs all retrievals and outcomes for future learning-to-rank and model improvement.
     *   Once approved, the **Chief Editor** calls the **Librarian Agent** to link the new story to any existing timelines about the Artemis program and publish the final output.

 ## 4. Key Advantages of the V3 Architecture